Austin Drug Possession Lawyer

 As if being convicted of a crime is not enough, it is important to know that a conviction for a drug offense may trigger other problems.
 A drug conviction often results in a driver’s license suspension and driver’s license surcharge in a manner similar to a DWI conviction.
 If you are a student, drug convictions (including Possession of Drug Paraphernalia) can interfere with student loans and grants.
 You may also have a problem with government assisted housing if you are convicted of a drug offense.

 In addition to the above types of drug crimes, it is also against the law to use legal prescription and/or over-the-counter drugs for any kind of illegal activity.
 For example, possessing prescription drugs that a doctor did not prescribe to you or using medications or chemicals to make an illegal substance.
-When you need a Travis or surrounding County Lawyer for possession of a controlled substance in Texas case, contact Erskine Law today.
+When you need a Travis or surrounding County Lawyer for possession of a controlled substance in Texas case, contact Law Maverick today.

 If an individual gets convicted of a drug crime, they can fall victim to the following kinds of legal punishments:

 - Jail/prison sentences

 - Large amounts of fines